2U1/qa-tool/README.md

 sudo apt-get install docker-compose-plugin
 ```

+### Dataset Preparation

 #### Images

-You should place your images into `/frontend/public/images`
+You should place your images into `/data/vlm/images`

+#### Text

+You should place the json file into `data/vlm/text`<br>
+The format of [LLaVA](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K?row=0) is only supported now.
+Also multi-round dialogue is not supprted for now.

 ### Deploy